SteveSmith16384/SteveTech1/readme.md

 ## GETTING STARTED
 You are advised to look at the example game Undercover Agent to see how to create your own multiplayer FPS game using SteveTech1.
+Feel free to contact me (probably via Twitter though I may set up a forum if it becomes popular enough) with questions.

 ## TECHNICAL OVERVIEW
 * The code is designed so that as much identical code as possible is run on both the client and the server.
+* Have a look in the /docs folder for various notes on specific aspects of the game.

+## DEBUGGING
+* The file Globals.java contains lots of boolean for helping to debug certain aspects of the game.
+* On the server command console, you can send the command "mb", which will make the client draw an outline of all the entities as the server see's them.
+This can be useful, since otherwise there is no easy way of knowing what the world looks like on the server.

 ## CREDITS